JohnSnowLabs/spark-nlp/docs/en/annotator_entries/SymmetricDelete.md

 {%- capture approach_python_example -%}
 import sparknlp
 from sparknlp.base import *
-from sparknlp.common import *
 from sparknlp.annotator import *
-from sparknlp.training import *
 from pyspark.ml import Pipeline
 # In this example, the dictionary `"words.txt"` has the form of
 #